 Budget-Friendly Protein Sources

 Eggs are the cheapest complete protein: versatile, quick, and nutrient-dense.
-Canned tuna is inexpensive and convenient.
-Greek yogurt delivers good protein content and is affordable in larger containers, while peanut butter packs protein and healthy fats into a food that costs pennies per serving.
-Beans and lentils are extremely cheap with high protein and fiber, chicken thighs cost less than breasts while remaining high in protein, and cottage cheese (especially store brands) is an often-overlooked affordable protein source.
+Canned tuna is inexpensive and convenient for dorm rooms without kitchen access.
+Greek yogurt delivers good protein content and is affordable in larger containers from the dining hall or grocery store, while peanut butter packs protein and healthy fats into a food that costs pennies per serving.
+Beans and lentils are extremely cheap with high protein and fiber content, chicken thighs cost less than breasts while remaining high in protein, and cottage cheese (especially store brands) is an often-overlooked affordable protein source that pairs well with fruit or toast.

 Quick Healthy Meals

-Overnight oats (mixed with milk or yogurt, topped with fruit and peanut butter, prepared the night before) require zero morning effort.
-Egg scrambles with whatever vegetables you have are quick, nutritious, and cheap.
+Overnight oats (mixed with milk or yogurt, topped with fruit and peanut butter, prepared the night before) require zero morning effort and fit a dorm mini-fridge.
+Egg scrambles with whatever vegetables you have are quick, nutritious, and cheap if you have any stove access.
 Rice and beans with salsa and cheese form a complete protein for very little money.
 Tuna melts on toast with broiled cheese are high-protein and quick to make.
-A Greek yogurt parfait with fruit and granola takes minutes to assemble, and a peanut butter banana sandwich delivers quick energy and protein for pennies.
+A Greek yogurt parfait with fruit and granola takes minutes to assemble, and a peanut butter banana sandwich delivers quick energy and protein for pennies, making it an ideal pre-study snack.

 Hydration on a Budget

-Invest in a reusable water bottle and fill from campus water fountains for free hydration.
-Energy drinks, coffee shop beverages, and sodas drain your budget without nutritional benefit.
-If you need caffeine, make your own coffee: it’s about 90% cheaper than coffee shops.
+Invest in a reusable water bottle and fill from campus water fountains or dining hall dispensers for free hydration.
+Energy drinks, coffee shop beverages, and sodas drain your budget without nutritional benefit and often undermine the sleep quality that your academic performance depends on.
+If you need caffeine, make your own coffee: it is about 90% cheaper than coffee shop drinks and lets you control the sugar content, which is often the hidden variable behind the afternoon crash that drives you back to the coffee shop for another expensive drink.

 Managing Common College Fitness Obstacles